cp2846/markovinator/README.md

 # How to use this project

-Generates text based on a Markov chain given sample input.
-To use, simply create an instance of the Markovinator class, passing the sample text as input.
+Simply create an instance of the Markovinator class, passing the sample text as input.
 Then call on the object's *generate_sentence()* method or *generate_paragraph()* method to generate pseudo-random text based on that input.